sarafsaurabh/my-todo/README.md

 The following **required** functionality is completed:

-* [x] User can **successfully add and remove items** from the todo list
+* [x] User can **successfully add and remove tasks** from the todo list
-* [x] User can **tap a todo item in the list and bring up an edit screen for the todo item** and then have any changes to the text reflected in the todo list.
+* [x] User can **tap a todo task in the list and bring up an edit screen for the todo task** and then have any changes to the text reflected in the todo list.
-* [x] User can **persist todo items** and retrieve them properly on app restart
+* [x] User can **persist todo tasks** and retrieve them properly on app restart

 The following **optional** features are implemented:

-* [x] Persist the todo items [into SQLite](http://guides.codepath.com/android/Persisting-Data-to-the-Device#sqlite) instead of a text file
+* [x] Persist the todo tasks [into SQLite](http://guides.codepath.com/android/Persisting-Data-to-the-Device#sqlite) instead of a text file
-* [x] Improve style of the todo items in the list [using a custom adapter](http://guides.codepath.com/android/Using-an-ArrayAdapter-with-ListView)
+* [x] Improve style of the todo tasks in the list [using a custom adapter](http://guides.codepath.com/android/Using-an-ArrayAdapter-with-ListView)
-* [x] Add support for completion due dates for todo items (and display within listview item)
+* [x] Add support for completion due dates for todo tasks (and display within listview task)
-* [x] Use a [DialogFragment](http://guides.codepath.com/android/Using-DialogFragment) instead of new Activity for editing items
+* [x] Use a [DialogFragment](http://guides.codepath.com/android/Using-DialogFragment) instead of new Activity for editing tasks
-* [x] Add support for selecting the priority of each todo item (and display in listview item).
+* [x] Add support for selecting the priority of each todo task (and display in listview task).
 (This is achieved using color-coded due dates)
 * [x] Tweak the style improving the UI / UX, play with colors, images or backgrounds
 * [x] Anything else that you can get done to improve the app functionality!

 The app has all the functionality mentioned above.
-It also has a calendar widget to select the due date for a todo item.
-Additionally the todo items are displayed along with the days left for the item due date with color codes.
-Items which are past due are colored in red, items for future are green and items due soon are yellow in color.
+It also has a calendar widget to select the due date for a todo task.
+Additionally the todo tasks are displayed along with the days left for the task due date with color codes.
+Items which are past due are colored in red, tasks for future are green and tasks due soon are yellow in color.
 The app features a clean UI with a new app icon.

 ## Video Walkthrough